13 min to read

 : Restart the servicesudo systemctl status ssh-tunnels.service

-: Check the service statussudo journalctl -u ssh-tunnels.service
+: Check statussudo journalctl -u ssh-tunnels.service

-: View service logs
+: View logs

 SSH Tunnel Security Best Practices